Atlas-OS/docs/docs/contributing/playbook.md

 ### That's it!

 Any Atlas Playbook should be ready to get tested now.
-Ensure to test what you're working on extensively. :partying_face:
+Ensure that you extensively test what you're working on. :partying_face: